Wildfires grow as fierce winds batter Southwestern US

 In Arizona, popular lakes and national monuments have closed — some because the wildfire moved directly over them.
 Wupatki National Monument is in the fire's path.

-Forest officials also have closed areas in both New Mexico and Arizona where blazes are burning, and some local, state and federal land managers have imposed either burn bans or fire restrictions in hopes of preventing more fires.
+Forest officials also have closed areas near blazes in both New Mexico and Arizona, and some local, state and federal land managers have imposed either burn bans or fire restrictions aimed at preventing more fires.

 Montoya Bryan reported from Albuquerque, New Mexico.
 Associated Press writers Paul Davenport in Phoenix, Scott Sonner in Reno, Nevada, and Colleen Slevin in Denver contributed to this report.